Here you will find information about the current board members of the Central PhD Council.

 Daphnee Chabal is a PhD Candidate in the Complex Cyber infrastructure Group of the Informatics Institute.
 Her research focuses on making small digital objects, like most IoT devices, more secure, private, and able to hold computationally heavy applications, such as Deep Neural Networks.
 Daphnee started her PhD in January 2022 and joined the Central PhD Council board as the FNWI representative two months later.
 In the board, she looks forward to being a fair and active representant for all PhD students, and their diverse interests, in the Science Institute, and beyond.

-Sophie is a PhD candidate at the Department of Psychiatry at the Amsterdam UMC.
-Her research is about understanding the effects of pregnancy on the brain.
-She started her PhD in October 2021 and represents the Faculty of Medicine in the Central PhD Council since July 2022.
+Annemiek is a PhD candidate at the Department of Biomedical Engineering & Physics at the Amsterdam UMC.
+Her research focuses on a non-invasive diagnostic tool for knee implant loosening.
+Her aim is to identify the potential effects of image quality, image processing techniques and mechanical bone properties on the current method, and propose optimizations.
+She started her PhD in April 2023 and represents the Faculty of Medicine in the Central PhD Council since October 2023.